llmrb/llm-shell/README.md

 #### Functions

+> For security and safety reasons, a user must confirm the execution of
+> all function calls before they happen and also add the function to
+> an allowlist before it will be loaded by llm-shell automatically
+> at boot time.

 The `~/.llm-shell/tools/` directory can contain one or more [llmrb/llm](https://github.com/llmrb/llm) functions that the LLM can call once you confirm you are okay with executing the code locally (along with any arguments it provides).
-See the earlier demo for an example.
+See the earlier demo for an example:

-For security and safety reasons, a user must confirm the execution of all function calls before they happen and also add the function to an allowlist before it will be loaded by llm-shell automatically at boot time.
-See below for more details on how this can be done.

-An LLM function generally looks like this, and it can be dropped into the `~/.llm-shell/tools/` directory.
-This function is the one from the demo earlier, and I saved it as `~/.llm-shell/tools/system.rb`.
-The function's return value is relayed back to the LLM.

 ```ruby
 LLM.function(:system) do |fn|